 We are not computers or logical machines.
 Our minds evolved to give us a sense of how to face dangers and opportunities.
 The assessments it provides are not scholarly treatises, but action-oriented information.
 Subjective, as opposed to objective.
 This subjective information builds into a sense of who we are relative to the world, and into a sense of meaning and purpose.
 We are not talking here about lofty definitions of meaning and purpose: It could simply be that, at a given moment, my purpose is to tie my shoes.
 It’s just what is at the moment.

 Being mindless means being disconnected from that moment-by-moment sense of meaning and purpose.
 No amount of lofty thinking about “meaning and purpose” can compensate for that primal alienation.

 What we’re talking about is: The practice of mindfulness involves paying attention to a sense of self.
 Not as an abstract philosophical inquiry into what “self” might be.
 More like a sense of living life as a koan: Who is it that is facing the situation?
 Who is this “me” that I experience when I am mindful?

 This may seem a little strange if you’ve read that mindfulness requires that you get rid of the self.
 It may seem contradictory, but it’s actually not.
 What we’re getting rid of is the idea of the self as a fixed object, something that is solid.

 So what is it that we practice?

 When we are involved in any form of mindfulness practice, we are acutely aware of how fluid our mind is, moment by moment.
-This leads us to let go of the idea that there is a fixed mind, or a fixed self.
-On the other hand, as we are paying attention to what happens moment by moment in our interactions, we notice a sense of process.
+This leads us to let go of the idea that there is a fixed mind or a fixed self.
+On the other hand, as we are paying attention to what happens moment by moment in our interactions, we notice a sense of the process.
 We may as well call that experience (the process, and how pausing affects the process) the experience of the Self.
-In this sense, all of our life is potentially mindful practice.
+In this sense, all of our life is a potentially mindful practice.